Friday, September 16, 2016

 Medici Palace

-Unfinished façade of San Lorenzo
+Unfinished façade, San Lorenzo

 We stopped briefly at San Lorenzo, claimed to be the oldest church in Florence (393), although its current form is an unfinished Brunelleschi (1419) design.
 The Medici Family used San Lorenzo as their parish church and settled within the complex is the Cappelle Medicee, an expensive family crypt decorated with more of Michelangelo’s commissioned pieces.